-Bath Spa University remains committed to being an open, diverse and internationally focussed university that welcomes students from around the globe
+Bath Spa University remains committed to being an open, diverse and internationally-focused university that welcomes students from around the globe.

-We are proud of our European student population and are delighted to welcome European applicants.
-We have gathered some information to help you understand what may be in place if you are from the EU/ EEA and are thinking of coming to study with us in 2019/20.
+We're proud of our European student population and are delighted to welcome European applicants.
+We've gathered some information to help you understand what may be in place if you are from the EU/ EEA and are thinking of coming to study with us in 2019/20.

 We have dedicated staff in place to support our applicants from the EU.
-If you have any questions or concerns not answered here, then please do not hesitate to contact our specialist immigration advisors on immigrationadvice@@bathspa.ac.uk.
+If you have any questions or concerns that aren't answered here, please don't hesitate to contact our specialist immigration advisors on email@example.com.

 Brexit and student fees